SwiftSeal/resistify/README.md

 `Resistify` carries out an initial search for common NLR domains to quickly filter and annotate the input sequences.
 Then, `Resistify` executes a re-implementation of `NLRexpress` to conduct a highly accurate search for NLR-associated motifs.
 If `--coconat` is used, this will also be executed to scavenge for potentially missed coiled-coil domains.
+Together, this evidence is used to classify NLRs according to their domain architecture.

 ### Identifying PRRs

+> [!IMPORTANT]
+> This pipeline is currently in development - due to other commitments I can't currently benchmark this properly and make no guarantees to its accuracy yet!
+Feedback is appreciated.

 To predict PRRs within a set of protein sequences, simply run: